menu icon

 💚Why you will love vegan protein overnight oats

-• Packed with protein and slow-digesting carbs to keep you full for hours
+• Packed with 35g of protein and fiber to keep you satisfied for hours

-• A fuss-free breakfast that comes together in just 5 minutes
+• An easy breakfast meal-prep recipe that comes together in 5 minutes

 🥣What you will need